Universal Design of Web Pages in Class Projects

-- Working Together: Computer Technology and People with Mobility Impairments4
+- Working Together: Computer Technology and People with Mobility Impairments

-- Working Together: Computer Technology and People with Sensory Impairments5
+- Working Together: Computer Technology and People with Sensory Impairments

-- Working Together: Computer Technology and People with Learning Disabilities6
+- Working Together: Computer Technology and People with Learning Disabilities

 Objective: Students will be able to define "universal design" and describe how it can be applied in the design of web pages.